Function spaces for decoupling

-This reformulation of the decoupling inequality for the light cone seems to indicate that $\fun^{p,q;s}(\R^{n+1})$ is a natural space for the solutions to the Euclidean wave equation.
-Such a connection was not made in \cite{Rozendaal22b,Rozendaal-Schippa23,LiRoSoYa22}, where the relevant function spaces were only used for the initial data.
-On the other hand, just as in those cases, we obtain local smoothing estimates for the Euclidean wave equation using $\funpqs$ as a space of initial data.
-Moreover, when combined with the fractional integration theorem for $\fun^{p,2;s}(\Rn)$, one simultaneously obtains improved local smoothing estimates, as well as improvements of the classical Strichartz estimates for suitable initial data (see Theorem \ref{thm:localsmoothmain} and Remark \ref{rem:Strichartz}).
-Just as in \cite{Rozendaal-Schippa23,LiRoSoYa22}, we proceed to apply these local smoothing estimates to nonlinear wave equations with initial data outside of $L^{2}$-based Sobolev spaces, in Section \ref{subsec:nonlinear}.
+As was done in \cite{Rozendaal22b,Rozendaal-Schippa23} for related function spaces, we obtain local smoothing estimates for the Euclidean wave equation using $\funpqs$ as our space of initial data.
+In this manner, when combined with the fractional integration result for $\fun^{2,p}(\Rn)$ in Theorem \ref{thm:Sobolevintro}, one simultaneously obtains improved local smoothing estimates, as well as improved Strichartz estimates for suitable initial data (see Theorem \ref{thm:localsmoothmain} and Remark \ref{rem:Strichartz}).
+Moreover, as in \cite{Rozendaal-Schippa23,LiRoSoYa24}, we apply these local smoothing estimates to nonlinear wave equations with initial data outside of $L^{2}$-based Sobolev spaces, in Section \ref{subsec:nonlinear}.